Algeria entry requirements for Kenya passport holders

 May be checked

-Kenyan passport holders need a visa to enter Algeria in 2026.
-You must apply at an Algerian embassy or consulate before you travel — there is no visa on arrival or e-visa option.
-Plan ahead, as processing can take several weeks.
+Kenyan passport holders need a visa to enter Algeria.
+You must apply through an Algerian embassy or consulate before you travel — there is no visa-on-arrival and no eVisa option for Kenyan citizens.
+Plan ahead and gather the required documents well in advance of your trip.

 Entry requirements